Fanconi Anemia in Children

 Fanconi anemia is a blood disorder.

-With this condition, the bone marrow doesn't make enough blood cells.
-Or it makes
+The bone marrow either doesn't make enough blood cells or it makes abnormal blood

 Bone marrow is the spongy material inside bones.
 It makes white and red blood cells,